Ashay84/todo-app/readme.md

             GET {{url}}/api/task?due_date_in_words=Overdue
         Search (on `title`) should be available.
             GET {{url}}/api/task?title=wash
+        You can add a new user for creation of tasks POST {{url}}/api/user
+        You can login using
+            POST {{url}}/api/user/login

+        Detailed api parameters given in postman collection

 	Scheduler:
         All tasks which are soft deleted for more than a month should be permanently deleted from the system.